-If you’re here, you’ve likely caught wind of the fact that skinny jeans are over.
-The trend, spearheaded by Millennials in the '00s, was killed by TikTok.
+By now, you’ve likely caught wind of the fact that skinny jeans are over, replaced by cargo denim and low-rise, wide-leg jeans.
+The trend, spearheaded by millennials in the '00s, was declared dead by TikTok last year.
 If you were a fan, I apologize for your loss.
-Of course, you can wear whatever jeans you please — more power to you if you rage against the Gen Z machine — but since the youngest generation doubles as the one with the fastest growing economic power, there’s a good chance that the vast selection of skinny jeans you’ve grown accustomed to seeing in stores won’t be vast for much longer.
+Of course, you can wear whatever jeans you please — more power to you if you rage against the Gen Z machine — but since the youngest generation doubles as the one with the fastest growing economic power, there’s a good chance that the vast selection of skinny jeans you’ve grown accustomed to seeing in stores won’t be as wide for much longer.
 And when that happens, one question will inevitably follow: What shoes do you wear with jeans that aren’t skinny?

 But switching to non-skinny jeans doesn’t mean you have to give up your favorite footwear.
 You can still wear black booties with flares and ballet flats with slouchy jeans.
 If you ask me, they’ll look even better.
 But there are a few types of footwear that pair especially well with a less fitted denim style.

 Click ahead to find out what shoe styles to buy, now that old mom jeans are “in” and skinnies — the new mom jeans — are “out.”